Deep Tree Tensor Networks: CONCLUSION

 \section{CONCLUSION}

-This paper introduces a multilinear network architecture named DTTN, which bridges the gap between quantum-inspired TN models and advanced architectures, uniquely achieving this without activation functions.
+This paper introduces a multilinear network architecture named DTTN, which bridges the gap between quantum-inspired TNs and advanced architectures, achieving this uniquely without activation nonlinearity.
 Specifically, DTTN employs a modular stacking design to capture exponential interactions among input features, essentially unfolding into a tree-structured TN.
-We conducted extensive experiments to showcase the effectiveness of DTTNs, including comparisons with polynomial and multilinear architectures, modern neural networks, and TNs across various recognition benchmarks.
+We conducted extensive experiments to showcase the effectiveness of DTTNs across various benchmarks.
 Notably, this is the first validation of TNs' effectiveness on large-scale benchmarks, yielding competitive results compared to advanced architectures.
-Additionally, we explored the broader applicability of DTTNs in segmentation tasks and as a plug-and-play module within recommendation systems.
-In summary, DTTNs leverage exponential feature interactions to achieve superior performance across multiple domains, entirely without the need for activation functions or attention mechanisms.
+Additionally, we explored the broader applicability of DTTN in other domains, such as recommendation systems and solving PDEs.
+Lastly, more theoretical discussions about DTTN will be addressed in future work.